-- Please arrive to the clinic 5-10 minutes before your scheduled appointment time and wait in your vehicle.
+- Check in procedure.
+Please arrive to the clinic 5-10 minutes before your scheduled appointment time and wait in your vehicle.
 If you did not drive to your appointment, please stay near the clinic and at least 6 feet away from other people.
 One of our patient coordinators will call you when it’s time for you to enter the clinic.
 This will help minimize the number of patients in our clinics at any given time and we thank you for your patience.

 As always, if you are feeling sick or have been exposed to someone with suspected or confirmed COVID-19, please call the office and we’ll reschedule your appointment.

-Please read our full notice here: Patient and Visitor Coronavirus Notice 03.23.20
+Please read our full notice here: Patient and Visitor Notice- COVID-19 05.14.20